Help wildlife in the hot weather

 Provide enough cover from the sun

-Provide logs, stone slabs, rockeries and tall grass, which provides cover for frogs, toads and newts seeking shelter from the sun.
+Adding a log pile, rockery and tall grassy areas to your garden will provide cover for frogs, toads and newts seeking shelter from the sun.

 Topping up a pond with a hose infographic